• Menu

 What to ask your barber

-Nice, transitional faded sides and a stripe of hair of around 5 inches length styled do that it hangs above the nose level.
+Nice, transitional faded sides and a stripe of hair of around 5 inches in length styled so that it hangs above the nose level.

-Party in the back, business in the front is the tagline of this haircut that was very popular in the 80’s and early 90’s ,although it is said to be the original haircut of the Neanderthals man due to the benefit of protecting one’s head from the sun.
+Party in the back, business in the front is the tagline of this haircut that was very popular in the ’80s and early ’90s, although it is said to be the original haircut of the Neanderthal man due to the benefit of protecting one’s head from the sun.

 Source